myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > Some vessels answered it.
 Some followed it.
 Some only watched it from far away.
 Some may have rejected it.
 But the message had already become part of the wind.
 Once a message enters the wind, no Captain can fully command where it goes.
 >
 > Then the rabbits appeared.
 At first, I thought I saw a small creature jumping between broken boards.
 Then another one appeared on a floating tire.
 Then another one leaped from the remains of a roof to a drifting door.
-Then one landed on the outer side of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), shook some mud from its feet, looked at us, and jumped away again as if the disaster was only a game it had not yet lost.
+Then one landed on the outer side of [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md), shook some mud from its feet, looked at us, and jumped away again as if the disaster was only a game it had not yet lost.
 >
 > I wanted to say "rabbit", but no one said "rabbit".
 Everyone pointed and shouted the same name:
 >